 Top Universities in Canada and Popular Courses

-Canada hosts a plethora of international students for undergraduate, postgraduate, short-term courses, undergraduate certifications, and postgraduate certifications.
+Canada hosts many international students for undergraduate, postgraduate, short-term courses, and undergraduate and postgraduate certifications.
 The duration for diploma courses ranges from 1 year to 3 years whereas, for PG Diploma courses, it ranges from 1 year to 2 years.
-Apart from these, a student can enrol in a vocational training course (1 year).
+Apart from these, a student can enroll in vocational training courses (1 year).

 Course